We strive to find ways, big and small, to appreciate the value in our differences.

 - Supporting best practices for promoting workforce diversity through our recruitment process, and actively recruiting and hiring veterans and individuals with disabilities.

 Our College Recruiting program partners with a wide array of student organizations at schools throughout our footprint.
 These partnerships provide opportunities for us to engage with a diverse mix of students as they plan their professional careers.
 Some of these organizations include:

 - Ascend Pan-Asian Leaders

 - Construction Student Association

 - Utilizing talent review, succession planning and performance management outputs.

-- Reporting by Employee Resource Group leads on progress against objectives, opinions and observations.
+- Reporting by Employee Resource Group leads on progress on various issues relevant to the groups.

 - Employees at all levels of the company contribute to achieving these goals.